Jdcruz831/Web_Scraper/README.md

 # Web_Scraper
-This it a webScrapping python Program I have created
+This it a webScrapping python Program I have created.
+It uses a seed url and scrapes for other urls to look throught pulling data from each one.
 # webScrap_ConsolePrint
 This will print all data to the console in an organized format
 # webScrap_htmlPrint